 You have to take advantage of the most advanced technology.
 If you don’t, one of your competitors will — and they will deliver a superior customer experience because of it.

 Route optimization software is an absolute must-have for delivery businesses because customers have high expectations.
 Thanks to companies like Amazon, fast and free delivery is considered a standard offering, not a luxury, and manual planning is obsolete.

 In addition to route optimization software, you will need a website.
-We also recommend using a POS (Point of Sale) system to accept and track payments and creating your own app.
+We recommend using a POS (Point of Sale) system to accept and track payments as well as creating your own mobile application.
 According to Omnivore, “70% of restaurant’s digital orders come through its mobile app or website.”
-This does not include third-party websites like Grubhub, Postmates, or Uber Eats, so it’s important to have your own online and app presence.
+This does not include third-party food delivery platforms like Grubhub, Postmates, or Uber Eats, so it’s important to have your own online and app presence.

 Assemble your dream team

 As a startup, it’s vital for you to hire the right team.
 You’ll be working closely with your employees, and smart hiring decisions drive revenue, so make sure you hire like-minded individuals who share your vision.
-Happy employees who enjoy their work are more productive, which is especially important when your business is striving to break even.
+Happy employees who enjoy their work are more productive, which is especially important when your food delivery company is striving to break even.